gyulanemeth/bluefox.email/posts/bluefox-email-is-an-amazon-ses-wrapper.md

 **What email needs.** Somebody wants to know how last Tuesday's campaign performed, and they want to know it without writing a query.

 **What building it involves.** SES publishes a genuinely rich stream of [delivery notifications](/aws-concepts/ses-delivery-notifications) and engagement events.
-Sends, deliveries, opens, clicks, bounces, complaints, delivery delays, rejects, rendering failures and subscription changes, routed to SNS, Firehose, EventBridge, CloudWatch or Pinpoint, with up to ten event destinations per configuration set.
+Sends, deliveries, opens, clicks, bounces, complaints, delivery delays, rejects, rendering failures and subscription changes, routed to SNS, Firehose, EventBridge or CloudWatch, with up to ten event destinations per configuration set.

 An event stream is not analytics.
 It is the raw material for analytics.